dimitrismistriotis/dimitrismistriotis.github.io/_posts/2019-03-02-reading_hacks_1_point_5.md

 active on GoodReads.
 It started with me importing books that I had read in the past plus some comics (graphic novels) so that I would get better recommendations.
 Later on I got hooked.
-Realised this when I bought the 2 volumes of XXXX from YYYY:
+Realised this when I bought the 2 volumes of "Byzantium: The Surprising Life of a Medieval Empire" from Judith Herrin (Greek version of the book consists of two volumes):

 PHOTO HERE